jewel/clearskies/protocol/core.md

 largest file wins.
 If the sizes match, the file with the smallest "sha256" wins.

-This merged tree is kept in memory and is used to decide which files need to be retrieved from the peer.
+This merged tree is remembered and is used to decide which files need to be retrieved from the peer.
 Information about the new files shouldn't be applied to the database until after the files have been retrieved.